aissakhanov/Codes-used-in-papers/README.md

 # Codes-used-in-papers
-I share codes, used for publication in peer-reviewed journals
+I share codes which I used in published papers